 Nearly 3,000 people lost their lives when four passenger jets were hijacked by terrorists on September 11, 2001.
 Two jets collided with the North and South towers of the World Trade Center (WTC) complex in New York City and another crashed into the Pentagon in Arlington, Virginia.
 A third jet crashed outside of Shanksville, Pennsylvania after passengers retaliated and attempted to take control from the hijackers.
-Now, more than a decade after the initial attacks, first responders, clean-up workers and people who were living in the Ground Zero area are still suffering.
+Now, more than a decade after the initial attacks, first responders, clean-up workers and people who were living in the Ground Zero area are still suffering from different types of lung conditions caused by 9-11.
 Some are experiencing serious, life-threatening health problems caused by their exposure to toxins at or near the WTC collision site.

 Asbestos, along with 69 other carcinogens (cancer-causing substances), has been identified by the WTC Health Program Scientific/Technical Advisory Committee as being present in the cocktail of substances that were released into the environment when the North and South towers fell.
 When the towers collapsed, a cloud of dust, debris and fumes covered Lower Manhattan.
 Rising more than 1,000 feet into the air, it littered dust all over the region, where it settled as thick as three inches in some places.
 It covered everything in sight, coating everyone and everything in the area.
 It entered ventilation systems and found its way into apartments, homes and businesses through windows, doors and any other means.
 People living, working and going to school in the area could not escape its presence.
 For people who participated in the rescue, debris removal and clean-up efforts at the WTC site, ingestion and inhalation of these dangerous substances was virtually unavoidable.

-More than ten years have passed since the towers fell, and mesothelioma, lung cancer, asbestosis, respiratory disorders and a host of other health problems are now in presenting themselves as a result of exposure to asbestos and the other hazardous substances that were released in New York City, Arlington and Shanksville.
+More than ten years have passed since the towers fell, and mesothelioma, lung cancer, asbestosis, respiratory disorders and a host of other different types of lung conditions caused by 9-11 are now in presenting themselves as a result of exposure to asbestos and the other hazardous substances that were released in New York City, Arlington and Shanksville.